oauthstuff/draft-oauth-par/main.md

 This document complements JAR by providing an interoperable way to push the payload of an authorization request directly to the authorization server in exchange for a `request_uri` value usable at the authorization server in a subsequent authorization request.

 PAR fosters OAuth security by providing clients a simple means for a confidential and integrity protected authorization request.
-Clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, are able to use JWT-based request objects as defined by [@!I-D.ietf-oauth-jwsreq] in conduction with a pushed authorization request.
+Clients requiring an even higher security level, especially cryptographically confirmed non-repudiation, are able to use JWT-based request objects as defined by [@!I-D.ietf-oauth-jwsreq] in conduction with PAR.

 PAR allows the authorization server to authenticate the client before any user interaction happens.
 The increased confidence in the identity of the client during the authorization process allows the authorization server to refuse illegitimate requests much earlier in the process, which can prevent attempts to spoof clients or otherwise tamper with or misuse an authorization request.